-manda McCleany-moore
+Smanda McCleany-Moore

-for Moss Adams, LLP Medford, Oregon December 20, 2023
+for Moss Adams, LLP Medford, Oregon December 20, 2024

-As management of Klamath County Library Service District (District), we offer readers of the District's financial statements this narrative overview and analysis of the financial activities of the District for the fiscal year ended June 30, 2023.
-We encourage readers to consider the information presented here in conjunction with the accompanying basic financial statements.
+As management of Klamath County Library Service District (District), we offer readers of the District's financial statements this narrative overview and analysis of the District's financial activities for the fiscal year ended June 30, 2024.
+We encourage readers to consider the information and the accompanying basic financial statements.